Application for the study of the PhD Degree is made through the relevant Faculty office.

 By 12pm on the first day of the new academic year, namely 19 February 2018.

 The examination is confidential, students will only be informed once a decision has been made.
 The University does not however undertake to reach a decision on the award of the degree by any specific date.

 The thesis is examined by three external examiners, at least two of whom are commonly international.
 The selection of examiners is an important part of the examination process.
 Appointment of examiners of PhD theses are subject to the approval of the Doctoral Degrees Board.

 It is imperative that candidates have no knowledge of the identity of examiners until the examiners give permission for their identities to be known after the examination process.

-PhD candidates are notified of the outcome of their examination via email by the DDB office once it has been finalised.
+The DDB Office notifies PhD candidates of the outcome of their examination by email.
 All correspondence to students is sent to their UCT email account (myuct.ac.za).